-Comprehensive tuition ($1,500) includes all coursework and self-assessment guides, semester-long yoga membership, access to the virtual yoga library, two 60 minute massages, and one 60 minute 1:1 mentoring session.
+Comprehensive tuition ($1,500) includes all coursework and self-assessment guides, semester-long yoga membership, access to the virtual yoga library, a 60-minute massage, and one 60-minute 1:1 mentoring session.

 I have a conflict with a class date - what is your attendance policy?

 In accordance with our philosophy that adult learning is voluntary and autonomy is essential, we require notice only that you cannot attend a session and respectfully request that you do not share the details of why you will be absent.
 Students share the responsibility of creating group notes following each session, and students who miss a session are invited to connect with that session’s note captain to receive any learning they missed life, and submit homework.